ashleyrennee/artist-discography-automation-practice/README.md

-# automation-practice-artist request
+# automation-practice-artist's discography

-learning automation and how to interact with API's
+learning automation and how to interact with API's through creating a program that prompts a user for an artist and returns their discography